brgenzim/tmcrys/README.md

 	cpan install Getopt::Std
 	```

 and a modified version of the OB module (used for OB score calculation) that can be downloaded together with TMCrys.
+It requires the installation of BioPerl (http://bioperl.org/INSTALL.html) for running properly.